Carnivorous Plants

 Pitcher Plants

-Pitcher plants use nectar in various ways to lure insects to their traps.
+Pitcher plants use nectar in various ways to lure insects to their traps:

-Nectar produced on the outside and lip of the pitcher helps insects slip inside the trap.
+• Lubrication: Nectar produced on the outside and lip of the pitcher helps insects slip inside the trap.

-Nectar trails along the pitcher’s length attract crawling insects on the surface of the soil.
+• Nectar Trails: Nectar trails along the pitcher’s length attract crawling insects on the surface of the soil.

-Nectar from some pitcher plants contains a neurotoxin that makes insects temporarily clumsy and more likely to stumble into the pitcher.
+• Toxic Bait: Nectar from some pitcher plants contains a neurotoxin that makes insects temporarily clumsy and more likely to stumble into the pitcher.

-Some insects seek out nectar with amino acids, which may increase the number of insects that visit and get caught.
+• Amino Acids: Some insects seek out nectar with amino acids, which may increase the number of insects that visit and get caught.

 North American Pitcher Plant (Sarracenia)

 The interior of the pitcher’s tube is full of tiny downward pointing hairs which help prevent the insect from crawling back up the wall of the pitcher.
-At the base of the pitcher, an enzyme solution digests the insects over the course of a few hours, soaking up all its nutrients.
+At the base of the pitcher, the enzyme solution digests the insects over the course of a few hours, soaking up all its nutrients.

 Tropical Pitcher Plant (Nepenthes)